 Note that Google now disables Flash in Chrome by default and will ask you to enable it only when you visit a site that doesn't have an HTML5 alternative to Flash.
-See also How to disable Flash.
+You can disable Flash manually too.

 For those who do wish to use Flash, the need to enable it every time will be a nuisance.
 Not only is Flash notorious for its security vulnerabilities, but it is today used primarily behind the scenes for things like analytics that serve only to slow down your experience, and drain your battery.